2 types of testing look for COVID-19 infections new and old - KVIA

 Genetic testing is the best method for detecting active COVID-19 infections and making a diagnosis.
 The process requires several steps and high-tech testing equipment to detect tiny traces of the virus that causes COVID-19.

-First, the doctor or nurse gathers a sample from a patient’s nostrils using one or more swabs.
+First, the doctor or nurse gathers samples from a patient’s nose or throat using swabs.
 The sample is developed through a process called polymerase chain reaction, or PCR, which is used to boost any traces of virus until they are detectable.

 The same process has long been used to diagnose viruses like HIV and hepatitis.

-Note: This story was first published on April 20, 2020.
-It was updated on April 21, 2020, to correct the position held by Dr. Gary Procop with the American Society for Clinical Pathology.